-1905 Actor Maurice Barrymore dies today.
-He was father to Lionel Barrymore, Ethel Barrymore and John Barrymore.
-He was 57 years old.
+1905 Actor Maurice Barrymore dies at age 57.
+He was father to Lionel Barrymore, Ethel Barrymore, and John Barrymore.

-1911 Thomas Lanier Williams is born today in Columbus, Mississippi.
-In 1940 a play will open in Boston titled Battle of Angels by 'Tennessee' Williams and theatre will soon change forever, as he goes on to write The Glass Menagerie, A Streetcar Named Desire, Cat on a Hot Tin Roof and other plays.
+1911 Thomas Lanier Williams is born in Columbus, Mississippi.
+In 1940, a play opens in Boston titled Battle of Angels by "Tennessee" Williams, and theatre changes forever.
+He goes on to write The Glass Menagerie, A Streetcar Named Desire, Cat on a Hot Tin Roof, and other plays.

-1970 Martin McDonagh is born in Camberwell, London, and after a childhood spent in Ireland, would go on to write a series of lauded plays set mostly in County Galway.
-His first trilogy of plays consisted of The Beauty Queen of Leenane, A Skull in Connemara and The Lonesome West.
-McDonagh would go on to write The Cripple of Inishmaan, The Lieutenant of Inishmore, The Pillowman and A Behanding in Spokane, most of which would be produced on Broadway.
+1970 Martin McDonagh is born in Camberwell, London, and after a childhood spent in Ireland, writes a series of lauded plays set mostly in County Galway.
+His first trilogy of plays consists of The Beauty Queen of Leenane, A Skull in Connemara, and The Lonesome West.
+McDonagh goes on to write The Cripple of Inishmaan, The Lieutenant of Inishmore, The Pillowman, A Behanding in Spokane, and Hangmen.

-1997 The sun finally comes out for another tomorrow when the 20th anniversary revival of Annie, starring Nell Carter, opens at the Martin Beck Theatre.
-In the weeks prior to the opening, the show was making headlines after replacing star Joanna Pacitti, the young actress chosen via a nation-wide contest, with Brittny Kissinger.
+1997 The 20th anniversary revival of Annie, starring Nell Carter as Miss Hannigan, opens at the Martin Beck Theatre.
+In the weeks prior to its opening, the show made headlines after replacing star Joanna Pacitti, the young actor chosen via a nationwide contest, with Brittny Kissinger.

-2009 Geoffrey Rush holds court in a starry Broadway revival of Eugene Ionesco's absurdist comedy Exit the King at the Ethel Barrymore Theatre.
-Neil Armfield directs a cast that also includes Susan Sarandon, Lauren Ambrose and Andrea Martin.
+2009 Geoffrey Rush holds court in a Broadway revival of Eugene Ionesco's absurdist comedy Exit the King at the Ethel Barrymore Theatre.
+Neil Armfield directs a cast that also includes Susan Sarandon, Lauren Ambrose, and Andrea Martin.